Ziphil/ZpdicOnlineNova/client/document/en/other/privacy.md

 - When it is necessary to disclose or delete the information in accordance with laws and regulations

 ## Disclaimer
-The copyrights and portrait rights of the dictionary data and/or image data published by a user in this application belong to the user concerned.
+The copyrights and portrait rights of the dictionary data and/or image data published by the user in this application belong to the user concerned.
-The copyrights to documentations and other materials which are not published by the user belong to the developer of this application.
+The copyrights to the documentations and other materials which are not published by the users belong to the developer of this application.
-The developer of this application is not responsible for any damage caused to the users by these contents.
+The developer of this application is not responsible for any damages caused to the users by these contents.

 While we strive to ensure that the information on this application is as accurate as possible, it may contain errors or be out of date.